Today we take a look at How to Update WooCommerce Properly so you don’t end up breaking your online store.

 And that’s it!
 Your staging store is now a 100% isolated and fully functional clone of your live store.
 Some people like to switch payment gateways to test/sandbox mode on staging sites.
 I don’t recommend that.
 You should be able to process a live transaction from your staging site.
 Remember our staging site is most valuable to us when it’s as close as possible to our live site.

-If Method 2 sounds like too much work to you, you might be better switching to a WordPress host who provides the ability to create staging websites on demand such as SiteGround.
+If Method 2 sounds like too much work to you, you might be better off switching to a WordPress host who provides the ability to create staging websites on demand such as SiteGround.

 Other excellent hosts who provide full support for rapid creation of staging sites include: